bartobri/bmenu/README.md

 fi
 ```

-If you do this, it is best to unclude a menu option to launch a shell:
+If you do this, it is best to unclude a menu option to launch a shell.
+Add the following to your menu
+options file:

 ```
 Shell:/bin/bash --login